-The salmon fishery in Greenland is limited to an internal-use fishery subsistence fishery, thus the fishery is managed from a socio-economic perspective as well as from the need to feed the population in Greenland.
-Salmon can be fished by non-professionals, who are allowed to fish for their own consumption and by professional fishermen, who have to require a license.
-The licensed fishermen can sell their catch to local markets, institutions or restaurants and since 2012 they can also land a quota of 35 tonnes to factories.
+The salmon fishery in Greenland is limited to an internal-use fishery - subsistence fishery, thus the fishery is managed from a socio-economic perspective as well as from the need to feed the population in Greenland.
+Salmon can be fished by non-professionals, who is allowed to fish for their own consumption and by professional fishermen, who have to require a license.
+The licensed fishermen can sell their catch to local markets, institutions or restaurants and since 2012 they can also land a quota of 35 tons to factories.
 This quota has been set by the Government of Greenland in order to ensure that all citizens get the opportunity to consume Greenlandic salmon and at the same time ensure the fishermen landing opportunities.
 The opportunity to land salmon entails employment for both small scale fishermen and employees at the factories.
-This opportunity can be the difference between closing the factories for longer periods at the time and ensuring the
+This opportunity can be the difference between closing the factories for longer periods at the time and ensuring the means of subsistence for fishermen and factory workers.